-1. Read about different programmes and universities
+1. Read up on programmes and universities

 2. Choose a programme

-Visit Universityadmissions.se to search the nearly 1,000 programmes at bachelor’s and master’s level that are offered in English in Sweden.
+Visit Universityadmissions.se to search the over 1,000 programmes at bachelor’s and master’s level that are offered in English in Sweden.
 You can also find programme listings at universities’ own websites.
 You can choose up to four master’s programmes or eight bachelor’s programmes to apply for in each application round.

 3. Prepare your documents